1.0 Elements of Addressing

 When requested by the USPS, DAL mailers must provide documentation to establish that the applicable distribution standards in 4.1.2 through 4.1.4 are met.

 Items mailed with DALs may not be combined with any extra service.

 Each DAL must be made of paper or cardboard stock that is not folded, perforated, or creased, and that meets these measurements:

-a.
-Between 3-1/2 and 5 inches high (perpendicular to the address).
+- Between 3-1/2 and 5 inches high (perpendicular to the address).

-b.
-Between 5 and 9 inches long (parallel to the address).
+- Between 5 and 9 inches long (parallel to the address).

-d.
-If more than 4-1/4 inches high or more than 6 inches long, must be at least 0.009 inch thick.
+- If more than 4-1/4 inches high or more than 6 inches long, must be at least 0.009 inch thick.

 The address for each item must be placed on a DAL, parallel to the longest dimension of the DAL, and may not appear on the item it accompanies.
 The DAL must contain the delivery address and a return address.
-In addition, if DALs accompany saturation mailings of Periodicals or Standard Mail flats, a correct Intelligent Mail barcode with an 11-digit routing code must be printed on each DAL except when using a simplified address for Periodicals flats as allowed by standards.
+In addition, if DALs accompany saturation mailings of Periodicals or USPS Marketing Mail flats, a correct Intelligent Mail barcode with an 11-digit routing code must be printed on each DAL except when using a simplified address for Periodicals flats as allowed by standards.

 Only one DAL may be prepared for each accompanying item, and only one item may be identified for delivery per DAL (a single DAL may not be prepared to deliver one each of different accompanying items or multiples of the same item).

 The following words must appear in bold type at least 1/8 inch high on the front of each DAL: “USPS regulations require that this address label be delivered with its accompanying postage-paid mail.
 If you should receive this label without its accompanying mail, please notify your local postmaster.”
 The title or brand name of the item (which may include an illustration of the item) must also appear on the front or back of the DAL to associate it with the accompanying item.